-- "Aboriginal Cultural Heritage" or "Cultural Heritage" means Aboriginal Objects and/or Aboriginal Places, as defined in Paragraph 5 of the National Parks and Wildlife Act 1974 (NSW). - "Aboriginal Site(s)" or "Site(s)" means areas exhibiting one or more attributes of Aboriginal Cultural Heritage. - "Aboriginal Object" has the same meaning as that provided in Paragraph 5 of the National Parks and Wildlife Act 1974 (NSW). - "ACHMP" means this Aboriginal Cultural Heritage Management Plan, all Appendices to this ACHMP and any subsequent amendments to this ACHMP from time to time as agreed by the NSW Department of Planning. - "AHIP" means an Aboriginal Heritage Impact Permit granted by the OEH under Section 90 of the NPW Act. - "Contractor" means a contractor(s), including sub-contractors, employed by the Proponent to undertake Project Activities. - "Cultural Heritage Consultant" means a person or organisation, independent from the Parties, with specialised archaeological training of a suitable standard to meet the requirements of the OEH Code of Practice for Investigation of Aboriginal Archaeological Objects in New South Wales (2010). - "OEH" means the New South Wales Office of Environment and Heritage. - "DP&E" means the New South Wales Department of Planning and Environment. - "EP&A Act" means the Environmental Planning and Assessment Act 1979 (NSW). - "Exclusion Zone" means the area, not less than twenty (20) metres, around an Aboriginal Cultural Heritage Site that the Proponent may not enter for the purposes of any Project Activities until appropriate arrangements for the management of the Site have been made in accordance with this ACHMP. - "Find" means an Aboriginal Object as defined in Paragraph 5 of the National Parks and Wildlife Act 1974 (NSW). - "Human Remains" does not include - - human remains buried under the authority of a law of the Commonwealth or any State or Territory; or - b) human remains in or from a place recognized as a burial ground for internment of remains as referred to in paragraph (a). - "Induction" means Aboriginal Cultural Heritage induction training sessions developed by the Tweed Byron LALC or their representatives in consultation with the Proponent and presented by persons with knowledge and experience in Aboriginal Cultural Heritage and the obligations imposed by a CHMP. - "Monitor" means a sites officer or representative of the Tweed Byron LALC, who shall perform the functions of a Monitor as outlined in Sections8 and 10 and Appendix 2. - "Monitoring" means activities undertaken by a Sites Officer or representative of the Tweed Byron LALC in accordance with Section 7 of this ACHMP, and may include Project Activities as required by the Proponent or Contractors provided such work does not unreasonably interfere with their abilities to identify Cultural Heritage. - "NPW Act" means the National Parks and Wildlife Act 1974 (NSW). - "Parties" means the Tweed Byron LALC and the Proponent.
+- "Aboriginal Cultural Heritage" or "Cultural Heritage" means Aboriginal Objects and/or Aboriginal Places, as defined in Paragraph 5 of the National Parks and Wildlife Act 1974 (NSW). - "Aboriginal Site(s)" or "Site(s)" means areas exhibiting one or more attributes of Aboriginal Cultural Heritage. - "Aboriginal Object" has the same meaning as that provided in Paragraph 5 of the National Parks and Wildlife Act 1974 (NSW). - "ACHMP" means this Aboriginal Cultural Heritage Management Plan, all Appendices to this ACHMP and any subsequent amendments to this ACHMP from time to time as agreed by the NSW Department of Planning. - "AHIP" means an Aboriginal Heritage Impact Permit granted by the Heritage NSW under Section 90 of the NPW Act. - "Contractor" means a contractor(s), including sub-contractors, employed by the Proponent to undertake Quarry activities. - "Cultural Heritage Consultant" means a person or organisation, independent from the Parties, with specialised archaeological training of a suitable standard to meet the requirements of the OEH Code of Practice for Investigation of Aboriginal Archaeological Objects in New South Wales (2010). - "DPHI" means the New South Wales Department of Planning, Housing and Infrastructure. - "EP&A Act" means the Environmental Planning and Assessment Act 1979 (NSW). - "Exclusion Zone" means the area, not less than twenty (20) metres, around an Aboriginal Cultural Heritage Site that the Proponent may not enter for the purposes of any Quarry activities until appropriate arrangements for the management of the Site have been made in accordance with this ACHMP. - "Find" means an Aboriginal Object as defined in Paragraph 5 of the National Parks and Wildlife Act 1974 (NSW). - "Human Remains" does not include - a) human remains buried under the authority of a law of the Commonwealth or any State or Territory; or - b) human remains in or from a place recognized as a burial ground for internment of remains as referred to in paragraph (a). - "Induction" means Aboriginal Cultural Heritage induction training sessions developed by the Tweed Byron LALC or their representatives in consultation with the Proponent and presented by persons with knowledge and experience in Aboriginal Cultural Heritage and the obligations imposed by a CHMP. - "Monitor" means a sites officer or representative of the Tweed Byron LALC, who shall perform the functions of a Monitor as outlined in Sections 8 and 10 and Appendix 2. - "Monitoring" means activities undertaken by a Sites Officer or representative of the Tweed Byron LALC in accordance with Section 7 of this ACHMP, and may include Quarry activities as required by the Proponent or Contractors provided such work does not unreasonably interfere with their abilities to identify Cultural Heritage. - "NPW Act" means the National Parks and Wildlife Act 1974 (NSW). - "Parties" means the Tweed Byron LALC and the Proponent. - "Proponent" means Gales Kingscliff Pty Ltd, including all Staff, and such persons who shall come to own, lease, manage or otherwise exhibit control over the use of land within the Quarry. - "Quarry" means the Cudgen Lakes Sand Quarry to which this ACHMP applies, as shown in Figure 2. - "Quarry activities" means any surface and sub-surface disturbance undertaken by the Proponent within the Quarry Site outlined in Section 3. - "Staff" means all employees, Contractors and sub-contractors of the Proponent involved in the Quarry activities. - "Tweed Byron LALC" means the Tweed Byron Local Aboriginal Land Council, including any authorised representatives of the Tweed Byron Local Aboriginal Land Council.